 Although the drive belt powers the power steering pump and compressor, it relies on idler and tensioner pulleys for alignment and proper tension.

 However, these pulleys will function correctly only if their internal bearings are well-lubricated and have intact seals.
-If not, they can cause the belt to slip or create friction, leading to rattling or squealing noises during AC operation.
+If not, they can cause the belt to slip or create friction, leading to rattling or squeaking noises during AC operation.

-6. Faulty Blower Motor or Fan
+8. Faulty Blower Motor or Fan

-How to fix it: The technician will inspect the motor and fan blades for obstructions or damage.
+HOW TO FIX: The technician will inspect the motor and fan blades for obstructions or damage.
 If internal bearings are worn, they’ll replace the entire blower motor assembly.

 What Strange Noises Can a Failing Car Air Conditioner Emit?